amcneil36/amcneil36.github.io/blogs/horizontal-vs-vertical-slicing.md

 Furthermore, suppose that behind the scenes there is tons of business logic with reads and writes to the database after the user presses the submit button.
 With tracer bullet development, we would work like this:
 1. Make button and have clicking on that button display a report that says “hello world”
 1. Add an input field and have clicking on the button generate a report that uses some information from the input field
-1. Repeat 2) with a different input field.
+1. Repeat step 2 with a different input field.
 Keep doing this until all input fields are done
 1. Add any additional text to the report that is not determined from input

+When completing the first step, we have some working end to end functionality where the calls to the database are stubbed out.

 ---------------------------------------------------------------------------------
 Horizontal vs vertical slicing